meta-me/metame-website/help/_posts/2020-04-10-can-i-export-my-data.md

 section: General
 ---

 Yes!
+MetaMe has two ways for you to export data:
+- Exporting to CSV file.
+Find out how [here](/help/2021/04/07/how-do-i-export-to-csv)
-You can export data using MetaMe's REST API.
-You can read more about it [here](/help/2020/04/10/what-is-the-metame-api)
+- Using the REST API.
+Learn more [here](/help/2020/04/10/what-is-the-metame-api)